burrt/compsci-docs/_v1/operating-systems-notes.md

 * Other memory bus alternatives are on-chip mesh networks - this has significant complexities of communication as well.
 * Shared memory access is serialised, you have cache coherency challenges as well.

-## Initialisation routines
+## Initialization routines

-* Constructors - initialisation routines - functions to initialise data in the program when the program is started ie. before main()
+* Constructors - initialization routines - functions to initialize data in the program when the program is started ie. before main()
   * called in reverse order
 * Destructors - termination routines - that are called when the program terminates
   * called in forward order
-* The linker must generate a list of these constructors/descructors `__CTOR_LIST__` and the exec file format traverses these lists at startup/exit.
+* The linker must generate a list of these constructors/destructors `__CTOR_LIST__` and the exec file format traverses these lists at startup/exit.
 * Sections `.ctors` and `.dtors` and usually set aside for these lists
 * On systems that support .init, parts of crtstuff.c are compiled into that section.
 The program is linked by the gcc driver by:
    `ld -o output_file crti.o crtegin.o ... -lgcc crtend.o crtn.o`